Should You Be Running Your Air Conditioner All Day?

 Air conditioners that work all day easily accumulate more waste, such as dust, salt, and moisture.
 To maintain your air conditioner’s efficiency, you will need frequent servicing.

 Note: The above points show that running your AC the whole day increases the cost of your bills and maintenance.
-And in some situations, it can lead to accidents, especially if an undersized ac reaches its maximum limit and snaps.
+In some situations, it can lead to accidents, especially if an undersized ac reaches its maximum limit and snaps.

 Conclusion